Stand up for southeast alaska fishing families

 3. How to comment for WA residents- Email Washington Congressional delegations and ask that they support the troll fleet by encouraging NMFS to appeal any decision that does not uphold Alaska’s sustainable commercial fisheries.
 Washington members: Senator Cantwell, Senator Murray, Congresswoman Jayapal.
 Sign the letter to PNW NMFS Acting Regional Director Scott Rumsey and Assistant Administrator Janet Coit.

 The troll fleet has an annual economic impact on Southeast Alaska of approximately $85 million, as measured in total output.
 Commercial fishing is Alaska’s largest private sector employer and trolling is the second largest fishery in the State of Alaska.
 Trolling is a pillar in Southeast Alaska’s economy and vital to the region.
-Trollers care about whales, salmon and ocean health—in fact, trollers have advocated relentlessly for salmon habitat protection and sustainable fisheries management.
+Trollers care about whales, salmon, and ocean health—in fact, trollers have advocated relentlessly for salmon habitat protection and sustainable fisheries management.
 This lawsuit distracts from the real threats the orcas face: industrial toxins, water pollution, vessel traffic, and noise disturbance.
-Fisheries are not a threat to SRKW, and the Southeast Alaska troll fishery, which operates hundreds of miles away from the orca’s habitat, are not even a factor in the orca’s struggle to survive.
+Fisheries are not a threat to SRKW, and the Southeast Alaska troll fishery, which operates hundreds of miles away from the orca’s habitat, is not even a factor in the orca’s struggle to survive.
 The lawsuit is absurd and destructive.
 Please take action TODAY.